m-kales/thales-gatsby-netlify/src/pages/blog/2021-03-24-wisdom-of-the-crowd-2019.md

 ![Winner with olive tree](/img/img_20190529_151048.jpg)

 Congratulations to the winners of this year's olive tree for having the best individual guess at Thales Day 2019 in Rundetaarn, Copenhagen.

+### Why do winners get an olive tree?

+In part XI of Book 1 of his 'Politics' Aristotle tells of an illustrative anecdote in which Thales predicted that the weather would be favorable to the olive harvest the following year.
+He therefore bought the rights to the olive presses in his hometown of Miletus and the neighbouring town.
+When his prediction came true and everyone needed the presses he sold the rights further on to a prize he himself fixed.
+He did so to show that philosophers can indeed make money but that they are interested in other things-- those other things being philosophy, which means love of knowledge and wisdom.